mitranim/espo/docs/html/partials/overview.md

 </a>

 Library for stateful and reactive programming: queues, observables, ownership and lifetimes, procedural reactivity.
-Lightweight alternative to RxJS.
+Lightweight alternative to RxJS for GUI programs.

 See sibling library [`fpx`](https://mitranim.com/fpx/) for functional programming utils.